 Image recognition techniques (IR) allow the representation of one-dimensional wind time series as two-dimensional plots.
 This can be achieved by projecting the components of a one dimensional data series into a two dimensional space.
 The numerical version of several RPs can be assembled to form a subspace here referred to as eigen-space since it follows an eigen-value analysis that allows the redefinition of the data series in terms of short dimension vectors (Ω).
 IR allows the reconstruction of RPs based on their associated vector Ω. The correspondence RP-Ω can be mapped using an artificial neural network (ANN).
 The prediction of encoded time series through ANN permits their reconstruction in time domain because the process is reversible.
 ANN evolved from artificial intelligence to constitute a relatively modern tool with the objective of simulating the natural process of human learning.

-The process shown in the figure was used to identify the characteristics of wind at specific locations above ground level which were then combined with the algorithm Conditional Simulation.
+The process shown in this figure was applied to identify the characteristics of wind at specific locations which were then used as reference points to apply the algorithm Conditional Simulation.
 In this was an ensemble of wind time series were generated to constitute a correlated wind field.